 In step one, the attacker generates a key pair and stores the public key secretly in the malware.
-The attacker then either releases the malware generally into the world, or targets the victim specifically with that ransomware.
-Step one is in the direction of attacker to victim.
+The attacker then either releases the malware generally into the world or targets the victim specifically with that ransomware.
+Step one is in the direction of an attacker to the victim.

 In step two, the attacker needs the victim’s system to respond to carry out the cryptoviral extortion attack and waits for the response.
 The ransomware encrypts the victim’s data by generating a random symmetric key and encrypts that key using its public key.

 This hybrid encryption process generates the symmetric ciphertext of the victim’s data and a small asymmetric ciphertext.
-To prevent recovery, it zeroizes the original plaintext data and the symmetric key.
+To prevent recovery, it zeroes the original plaintext data and the symmetric key.

-The victim receives the ransom demand message that includes the asymmetric ciphertext and payment instructions.
+The victim receives the ransom demand message that includes asymmetric ciphertext and payment instructions.